PrinceFroggy/Musique-Libre/README.md

 Above is for experimental use.

 All it does (as of right now) is downloads MP3's with proper name to the Libraries\Documents directory & the coverart.
+Also plays the music from the library.

 Credits: Andrew Justin Solesa (https://github.com/Shrooms)
 - Whole program.